BYTESHAUS/read-write/README+/software/design/parts/README+/ext_parts.md

 ## Backend

 Simple to moderate applications need no elaborate structure - they begin with a few data context classes.
-For large projects, teams shall weigh evaluation, learning curve, and fitting of the chosen framework against the hardship of their own development.
+For large projects, teams shall weigh the evaluation, learning curve, and fitting of the chosen framework against the hardship of their own development.

 Many frameworks are good in themselves, but will burden your project with too much unclaimed "ballast" code.